Small-doge128/Gilbert-the-flashlight/README.md

 1 - download the whole file called - gilbert the flashlight .bin files.
 2 - connect your seeed studio via usb-c.
 3 - Put it into bootloader mode (hold the **B** button, while holding press the **RST** button and then release).
-4 - open your browser and search [esspresif bootloader](https://web.espressif.com) .
+4 - open your browser and search [esspresif bootloader](https://web.espressif.com) (safari won't work install another browser).
 5 - select your port where you have the seeed studio connected.
 6 - set the baud rate to **115200**.
 7 - load the files you downloaded earlier at these memory ofsets.